Experts predict above-normal hurricane season; season runs June-November.

-- Expectations 13-19 named storms, 6-10 hurricanes, and 3-6 major hurricanes.
-The Shelter Service Supervisor is a temporary position assigned to work in person in a Red Cross shelter.
+Disaster Health Services Supervisor is a temporary position assigned to work at a Red Cross shelter.

-- · Work in person at a Red Cross mass care shelter before, during and/or after a disaster
+- · Work in person in alignment with your licensure at a Red Cross shelter before, during, and/or after a disaster

-- · Provide compassionate customer service while observing all safety protocols in a COVID environment
+- · Willingness to work in a COVID environment

-- · Strong written and verbal communication skills
+- · Strong relationship building and communications skills

 - · Completion of volunteer application (including background checks) and self-paced online training

 - · Immediate availability to leave within 24 hours

 - · Red Cross covers flights and expense of one checked bag; must be able to carry everything you pack!